 You will receive an internship allowance that is equal to your current social welfare allowance payment (at time of commencement on the scheme) plus an additional €50 per week top-up which will be paid by the Department of Social Protection (DSP).
-If you are not in receipt of the full-rate of payment on your Jobseekers Benefit / Jobseekers Allowance / Disability Allowance or One Parent Family payment you will not receive the full-rate of payment on the internship allowance.
-One Parent Families who complete a JobBridge Internship will retain the 'existing recipient' status when they complete the Internship, they will not be treated as new applicants with regard to the age of their qualifying children.
+If you are not in receipt of the full-rate of payment on your Jobseekers Benefit / Jobseekers Allowance / Jobseeker's Transition Payment/ Disability Allowance or One-Parent Family payment you will not receive the full-rate of payment on the internship allowance.

-The $\in$ 50 top-up will be paid for the duration of the internship, but in arrears, and it is expected that participants will receive this top-up allowance approximately 2 weeks after commencing on the programme.
+The €50 top-up will be paid for the duration of the internship, but in arrears, and it is expected that participants will receive this top-up allowance approximately 2 weeks after commencing on the programme.